dgucc/java/README.md

 To install the default OpenJDK :
 `$ sudo apt install default-jdk`

-Or select a specific version by passing the version number to the package name :
+Or select a specific version :
 `$ sudo apt install openjdk-17-jdk`

 List of Java versions installed :